ElmerS9/Unintended-Con-Sequences/README.md

 # Unintended-Con-Sequences

-This is the implementation for my BLANK paper [Unintended Con-Sequences].
+This is the implementation for my Dartmouth Video Understanding Mini-Conference paper [Unintended Con-Sequences].
 Everything added to this repository was used to set the model in a Google Colab Environment, as well as my paper.
 It includes the code for training and adapting the Oops dataset and pre-trained Kinetics TimeSformer model.
 This project provides a framework for improving unintentional action prediction for the Oops dataset, which focuses on both human and animal "fails" collected from YouTube videos.

 # Overview
 The main goal of this project, as mentioned above, was to develop a framework for predicting unintentional actions in videos.
 This involves: